-Private-sector employees up to age 60 earning at least 1,000 pesos a month; household workers up to age 60 earning at least 1,000 pesos a month; and all self-employed persons up to age 60 with at least 1,000 pesos of monthly income.
+Private-sector employees, household workers, and selfemployed persons up to age 60 earning at least 1,000 pesos a month.

 Voluntary coverage for Filipino citizens working abroad; insured persons who are no longer eligible for compulsory coverage; and nonworking spouses of insured persons.